 While real estate has led to financial distress for some Canadians, it’s been a saviour for others.
 The home equity line of credit has allowed millions of households to borrow against their properties, providing cash for everything from renovations to investing to debt consolidation.
 HELOCs have been around in Canada since the 1970s, but in the mid-1990s, lenders started marketing them to a wider swath of consumers.
 Between 2000 and 2010, HELOC balances soared from $35 billion to $186 billion, according to the Financial Consumer Agency of Canada, an average annual growth rate of 20 per cent.

-The pace of growth has slowed since then, but balances still hit $211 billion last year.
+The pace of growth has slowed since then, but balances still hit $211 billion in 2016.
 Lenders have been all too eager to dole out HELOCs, creating the perception of instant, easy money.
 An animated commercial for Alpine Credits, a lender in B.C., features a room full of employees rubber-stamping loans—even for a client who wants to install a four-storey waterslide.
 (The employees celebrate by cheering while one pops open champagne and another tears off his shirt.)

 RELATED: Praying for a real estate crash

 One common use of HELOCs is to pay off higher-interest debt.
-Last year, according to Scotiabank, Canadians used $11.6 billion (or 28 per cent of HELOC withdrawals) for debt consolidation.
+In 2016, according to Scotiabank, Canadians used $11.6 billion (or 28 per cent of HELOC withdrawals) for debt consolidation.
 Doug Hoyes, a founder of licensed insolvency trustee Hoyes, Michalos & Associates, has witnessed the shift.
 The firm has offices across Ontario and in 2011, roughly one-third of the firm’s clients owned a home when they filed for bankruptcy or a consumer proposal.
 Last August, just six per cent of insolvent consumers were homeowners.
 “You don’t need to file a proposal to pay off your debt,” he says.
 “You just go out and get a second mortgage.”

 If the pace of home price appreciation slows down—or worse, prices drop—there will be consequences for households that have been piling on debt.
 The slowdown in the southwestern Ontario real estate market is already creating stress.
 Hoyes recently saw a couple who purchased a home four years ago and accumulated $70,000 in unsecured debt.
 They bought furniture, hired landscapers and borrowed to finance a swimming pool.
 Before the slowdown, the couple might have earned $100,000 by selling their home.
 Now they might get $70,000, which would barely cover their debts.
 They’re also reluctant to sell and move to a different neighbourhood.
 And because of the softening in the market, they haven’t been able to find a lender willing to issue them a HELOC large enough to cover their unsecured debt.
 Their solution?
 Convince one set of parents to take out a second mortgage, and borrow from them.
 “It’s the bank of mom and dad,” Hoyes says.